Configuring MySQL and MariaDB

 MySQL Timezone

-If you want to set your timezone in your JDBC connection according to the timezone configured in your system, first, you can see the mappings both for MySQL and MariaDB in this way:
+If you want to set your timezone in your JDBC connection to match the timezone configured in your system, you can first see the mappings for both MySQL and MariaDB like this:

 SELECT * FROM MySQL.time_zone_name